ilkka/mealprep/backend/README.md

 ### Running the backend ###

-Use the `with-dev-env` script to run your normal `mix` commands in the context of the development environment:
+Use the `with-env` script to run your normal `mix` commands in the context of an environment:

 ```
-$ ./with-dev-env mix ecto.setup
+$ ./with-env dev mix ecto.setup
-$ ./with-dev-env iex -S mix phoenix.server
+$ ./with-env dev iex -S mix phoenix.server
 ```

 ## Food constituent data ##